Do a Paycheck Checkup

 - Those who received pandemic-related aid from various government programs.

 - Those who have not updated their Form W-4 in the past year.

 Here are some more details for those who may be at high risk for tax adjustments:

-If you itemized deductions, you may find that you're not paying enough tax through withholding because the TCJA limits some popular tax deductions you used to claim.
+If you itemized deductions, you may find that you're not paying enough tax through withholding because the TCJA limited some popular tax deductions you used to claim.
 Having too little tax withheld could result in an unexpected tax bill or even a tax penalty when you file your next return.
 During the paycheck checkup, you'll adjust your tax withholding to spread out the additional amount you'll owe over the remaining paychecks this year.

 In fact, many people who itemized in the past may not need to anymore, radically changing their tax situation.

 If you're self-employed and pay quarterly estimated tax payments, you may need to raise or lower the amount of tax you pay each quarter.

 Any life change — getting married or divorced, buying a home, or having a baby — should make you consider doing a paycheck checkup.
 In fact, the TCJA limited some popular home-related deductions, so be sure you budget for that.